 PXE, also known as Pre-Boot Execution Environment, is an industry standard client server interface that allows networked computers to start an operating system using a network.
-When your PC is trying to boot from PXE, it means that other boot devices such as your hard drive are unable to load the operating system at the time.
+When your PC is trying to boot from PXE, it means that other boot devices such as your hard drives are unable to load the operating system at the time.

 You may be interested in this post: How to Use the PXE (Preboot Execution Environment) Boot?

+Are you troubled by the same problem?
 How to fix start PXE over IPv4 error message?
 How to boot from your local hard drive instead of PXE?